 Why?
 Because there were 4,000 other names and logos distracting me.
 That brewer just lost a future customer because I was too distracted to remember who they were.

 Honestly, it’s a loss for both of us.
 That beer was delicious.

 You know what line was consistently long?
 The free cheese line.

 At Beer Fest, you’re not allowed to bring in any food you can’t wear (more on that one in a sec).
 And all these beer drinkers are willing to wait in a long line just to shove in a toothpick full of blue cheese, because by the time you actually reach the front of the line, that’s all that’s left.
-And you know what, it was worth it.
-Now, back to drinking…
+And you know what?
+It was worth it.
+Now, back to the beer …

 Like I said, you can’t bring any food in you can’t wear.
 Hence, the pretzel necklace.

 People get hungry after all that beer, but don’t want to stop to stand in yet another line.
 So they string it around their neck.
 While this doesn’t actually help you to get noticed among the other brewers, it’s so fun and unique.

 Participate.
 String up some pretzels and join the crowd.

 Only a small handful of booths did this, but I came away with a couple sweet buttons and each time I grabbed one, you know what else I grabbed?
 You got it… more beer!

 Let’s be honest, most of the volunteers at Beer Fest are ridiculously happy with their lot in life.